-Both exams will cover a range of topics discussed in lecture and/or in the mandatory readings, from any time during the semester up to the point when the exam is held.
+The final exam will be held during the last regular class meeting of the semester.
+It will cover a range of topics discussed in lecture and/or in the mandatory readings, from any time during the semester.
 The exam will be comprehensive, covering many of the topics we discuss; I may ask about anything we covered in class or that you were supposed to read.
 The exam will be conducted in person.
-Contact the course staff privately via email if you are not able to attend for any reason (e.g., you are sick or need special accommodations) and we will arrange an alternative.
-See the exams page for more information.
+Contact the course staff privately via email if you are not able to attend for any reason (e.g., you are sick) and we will arrange an alternative.